Nelson Martin

-Nelson Martin (born August 24, 1958 in Toronto, Ontario) is a former Canadian Football League defensive back and currently a mortgage agent for Trillium Mortgage Services in Toronto.
+Nelson Martin (born August 24, 1958) is a Canadian former professional football defensive back in the Canadian Football League (CFL).
 He played for seven seasons with the BC Lions where he won the 73rd Grey Cup in 1985 and won the Dr. Beattie Martin Trophy as the West Division's most outstanding Canadian.
-He played College football for the Simon Fraser Clan.
+He played college football for the Simon Fraser Clan.
+His best season was his final one, 1987, when he intercepted a career high 8 passes and was named a Western Division all star.

+He is currently a mortgage agent for Trillium Mortgage Services in Toronto.